 What if I am not happy with the way my request has been dealt with?

-If you are unhappy about the way your request has been dealt with or wish to object to our decision to refuse to provide you with certain information, you should complain in writing to the Chief Executive at the Town Hall.
+If you are unhappy about the way your request has been dealt with or wish to object to our decision to refuse to provide you with certain information; you should follow our complaints procedure contacting our Data Protection Officer in the first instance.

 If you are still not happy, you can complain to the Information Commissioner.